-LAKEWOOD, Colo. – On Friday authorities will update the media on the 1984 cold case murders in Lakewood and Aurora.
-A joint news conference is set for Friday morning to give an update on the cases.
-Authorities have already said the case has reached a "critical stage".
+LAKEWOOD, Colo. – Authorities say they’ve reached a “critical stage” in the investigation into 1984 cold case murders in Lakewood and Aurora , and plan to hold a joint news conference Friday to give an update on the cases.

 The announcement that there are new developments in the 34-year-old murders of Patricia Louise Smith in Lakewood and three members of the Bennett family in Aurora comes just months after Contact7 Investigates reported that an Aurora detective was cross-checking DNA evidence from the cases with popular genealogy websites.